QubesOS/qubes-doc/security/yubi-key.md

        auth [success=done default=ignore] pam_exec.so expose_authtok quiet /usr/bin/yk-auth

+9. Edit `/etc/pam.d/login` in dom0.
+Add this line at the beginning:

+       auth include yubikey

-8. Edit `/etc/pam.d/xscreensaver` (or appropriate file if you are using other screen locker program) in dom0.
+10. Edit `/etc/pam.d/xscreensaver` (or appropriate file if you are using other screen locker program) in dom0.
+Add this line at the beginning:

+       auth include yubikey

+11. Edit `/etc/pam.d/lightdm` (or appropriate file if you are using other display manager) in dom0.
 Add this line at the beginning:

        auth include yubikey

 ### Usage